DiegoMateosPython/Obesity_Prediction_ESILV_project/README.txt

  - obesity_notebook.ipynb     jupyter notebook file containing the pre-processing and predictions code

 To launch our app you need to :
--open The Folder with VisualStudioCode
+- open The Folder with VisualStudioCode
--In the terminal:
+- In the terminal:
 $env:FLASK_APP="app"
 pip install -r requirements.txt